Hierarchical Autoregressive Modeling for Neural Video Compression: Experiments

 \subsection{Training Datasets}

-\textbf{Vimeo-90k} \citep{xue2019video} consists of 90,000 clips of 7 frames at 448x256 resolution collected from \url{vimeo.com}.
-As this dataset has been used in previous works \citep{lu2019dvc,yang2020Learning,liu2019learned}, it provides a benchmark for comparing models.
-While other publicly-available video datasets exist, e.g., Kinetics \citep{carreira2017quo}, such datasets are lower-resolution and primarily intended for human action recognition.
-Accordingly, previous works that have trained using Kinetics generally report sub-par PSNR-bitrate performance \citep{wu2018video, habibian2019video, golinski2020feedback}. \cite{agustsson2020scale} uses a significantly larger and higher-resolution dataset collected from \url{youtube.com}, however, this is not publicly available.
+\textbf{Vimeo-90k} \citep{xue2019video} consists of 90,000 clips of 7 frames at 448x256 resolution collected from \url{vimeo.com}, which has been used in previous works \citep{lu2019dvc,yang2020Learning,liu2019learned}.
+While other publicly-available video datasets exist, they typically have lower resolution and/or specialized content. e.g., Kinetics \citep{carreira2017quo} only contains human action videos, and previous methods that trained on Kinetics \citep{wu2018video, habibian2019video, golinski2020feedback} generally report worse rate-distortion performance on diverse benchmarks (such as UVG, to be discussed below), compared to \cite{agustsson2020scale} who trained on a significantly larger and higher-resolution dataset collected from \url{youtube.com}.

 \textbf{YouTube-NT}.
 This is our new dataset.
 We collected 8,000 nature videos and movie/video-game trailers from \url{youtube.com} and processed them into 300k high-resolution (720p) clips, which we refer to as YouTube-NT.
-In contrast to existing datasets \citep{carreira2017quo, xue2019video}, we provide YouTube-NT in the form of customizable scripts to enable future compression research.
-Table \ref{tab:dataset} compares the current version of YouTube-NT with Vimeo-90k \citep{xue2019video} and with Google's proprietary training dataset \citep{agustsson2020scale}.
-In Figure \ref{fig:dataset}, we display the evaluation performance of the SSF model architecture after training on each dataset.
+We release YouTube-NT in the form of customizable scripts to facilitate future compression research.
+Table \ref{tab:dataset} compares the current version of YouTube-NT with Vimeo-90k \citep{xue2019video} and with Google's closed-access training dataset \citep{agustsson2020scale}.
+Figure \ref{fig:dataset} shows the evaluation performance of the SSF model architecture after training on each dataset.